symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Installation
 ************

 |symbol-bootstrap| is provided as an installable tool, there is no need to clone a repository and build it.
-Just do:
+Just run this from a terminal or command prompt:

 .. code-block:: bash